Webinar software: a comparison of the best webinar platforms

 ✔ Many functions designed for sales, branding, and marketing

-✔ Rent my Webinar: license model
+✔ Rent my Webinar: License model

-Zoom has established itself as one of the most popular tools for online conferences.
+Zoom Webinars has established itself as one of the most popular tools for online conferences.
 The clear and versatile meeting solution also offers a special add-on for webinars.

 ✔ Integrated analysis tools